Dexter season 6: Reception

-The sixth season of Dexter received mixed reviews from critics.
-According to Metacritic, the sixth season of Dexter received "generally favorable reviews" with a score of 63/100 based on 10 critic reviews.
-It is, however, the lowest rated season of the series on the site, and the only one to average a score that is below 70.
+According to Metacritic, the sixth season of Dexter received "generally favorable" reviews with a score of 62 out of 100 based on 10 critic reviews.
+38% of 26 reviews on Rotten Tomatoes are positive and its consensus states: "Heavy-handed symbolism, an unimpressive villain, and a redundant arc for America's favorite serial killer all conspire to make Dexter's sixth season its worst yet."

 Martin Chilton of The Daily Telegraph gave the first episode of season 6 a score of 1.5 / 5, writing that "With each season, the quality of a show that once won an Emmy nomination and a Golden Globe for Hall has been sliding."

 R.L.
 Shaffer of IGN wrote of the season that "while this season saw a few new twists and turns...it also handed us a fairly hammy story that tied Dexter to an apocalyptic serial killer."
 However he goes on to write that "even in its weak moments, Dexter is a fascinating show to watch" and that "the subtle seeds of the show's ultimate conclusion...planted throughout season six, are not only compelling, but the real reason to keep watching."